 Now we can see that a surface with Rq = 25nm scatters about 10% of the light, which is pretty significant.
 Dropping Rq down to about 17nm cuts the scatter in half.
 Five percent scatter is still a lot of scatter, so this is the loosest tolerance we would think of using for surface roughness.
 It is also important to note that this is for highly reflecting surfaces; transmitting surfaces will have scatter that is only 4% of this.
 At the other end of the roughness spectrum, commercially polished glass has an Rq of 1.2nm, so scatter is well under 1%, and superpolished surfaces can achieve Rq = 0.1 – 0.2nm.
 That’s about 1-2 atoms, so it’s a physical limit on scatter.

 Single Point Diamond Turned surfaces can achieve Rq = 5nm and sometimes down to 3nm.
 This is about as tight a spec as one could place on a molded plastic optic.
 A loose spec would be SPI A-1.
 The Society for the Plastics Industry has a range of specifications for the finish of molds for plastic, and A-1 is the smoothest.
 It calls for Ra between 0.5 and 1.0 microinch (12.5-25nm).
 Given that the measure is Ra (about 0.7 * Rq) and the surface could be as rough as 25nm (35nm Rq), this is a very loose tolerance for optical surfaces.

-If you need surface roughness measured, calibrated surface roughness samples or the instruments to do it yourself, contact or call us.
+If you have questions about surface roughness, or need an instrument to measure it yourself, contact or call us.
 Schedule a consultation with our expert engineers to help figure out the best course of action.